Personal jurisdiction: General v. specific

+However, in Ford Motor Co. v.
+Montana Eighth Judicial Dist.
+(2021), the Supreme Court rejected the argument that the phrase "arise out of or relate to" requires plaintiffs to show direct causation between the defendant's forum contacts and their claims (i.e., that the plaintiffs actually bought allegedly defective cars in the forum state because of the defendant's marketing in that state).
+Rather, to exercise specific personal jurisdiction, it is sufficient for the plaintiff to show that the defendant's contacts were systematic enough to establish a "strong relationship among the defendant, the forum, and the litigation", such that the defendant was on notice that it could be sued in the forum state.

 Statutory authorization

-While the Pennoyer and later Shoe doctrines limit the maximum power of a sovereign state, courts must also have authorization to exercise the state's power; an individual state may choose to not grant its courts the full power that the state is Constitutionally permitted to exercise.
-Similarly, the jurisdiction of Federal courts (other than the Supreme Court) are statutorily-defined.
-Thus, a particular exercise of personal jurisdiction must not only be permitted by Constitutional doctrine, but be statutorily authorized as well.
-Under Pennoyer, personal jurisdiction was authorized by statutes authorizing service of process, but these methods of service often lacked because they required such service to be effected by officers of the state, such as sheriffs – an untenable method for defendants located outside of the state but still subject to jurisdiction due to their contacts with the state.
-Subsequent to the development of the Shoe Doctrine, states have enacted so-called long-arm statutes, by which courts in a state can serve process and thus exercise jurisdiction over a party located outside the state.
-The doctrine of International Shoe applies only in cases where there is no presence in the forum state.
-For example, if A committed a tort in State X. He is sued by B and B serves him with process just before he leaves State X before the flight took off, the service would be valid and State X would have jurisdiction over A. If A did not comply with the final judgement passed by the courts of State X, B could enforce that judgement in the state where A resides under the full faith and credit clause of the US Constitution.
-There was one case where a defendant was served while the airplane was in the air over the forum State, and the federal district court held that this was valid service, since at law the territory of a state includes the airspace above the State.
+While the Pennoyer and International Shoe doctrines limit the maximum power of a sovereign state, courts must also have authorization from their own state to actually exercise power on behalf of that state; an individual state may choose to not grant its courts the full power that the state is constitutionally permitted to exercise.
+Similarly, the jurisdiction of federal courts (other than the Supreme Court) may rest upon and is bounded by the Constitution, but it is actually created and authorized by federal statutes.
+Thus, a particular exercise of personal jurisdiction must not only be permitted by constitutional doctrine, but be supported by statutory authorization as well.
+Under Pennoyer, personal jurisdiction was authorized by statutes authorizing service of process, but these methods of service were often lacking because they required such service to be effected by officers of the state, such as sheriffs – an untenable method for defendants located outside of the state but still subject to jurisdiction due to their contacts with the state.
+Subsequent to the development of the International Shoe doctrine, states have enacted so-called long-arm statutes, by which courts in a state can exercise jurisdiction over a party located outside the state.

+The doctrine of International Shoe applies only in cases where the defendant has no physical presence in the forum state.
+If the defendant is physically present and is served within the state, then "tag jurisdiction" applies.
+The Supreme Court reaffirmed the notion of "tag jurisdiction" over nonresident defendants in Burnham v.
+Superior Court of California.